tobbstr/xerror/README.md

 end
 ```

-### Error guide
+### Error Guide

-With all of these error types how can I know which one to use?
-Just call the `xerror.ErrorGuide()` and read the
-comments to the options that appear in your intellisense 👊

-Although errors can be initialised using the error guide,
-it's only meant to guide you to the right error type.
-Once you know which one you need, you can use the available
-constructor functions such as `xerror.NewNotFound()`.
+Don't let error classification complexity hinder your development.
+With xerror's error guide
+(`xerror.ErrorGuide()`), confidently identify and classify errors, making your code more consistent, robust and maintainable.
+The xerror library provides a built-in error guide function that simplifies error classification in your code.
+This error guide assists you in accurately categorizing errors, ensuring proper handling and management.
+By leveraging this feature, you can streamline your error handling process and improve the reliability of your application.

+While the error guide is a valuable resource, you can also take advantage of the convenient constructor functions such as `xerror.NewNotFound()` once you have a clear understanding of your requirements.

+Feel free to explore the error guide and constructor functions to streamline your error handling process and ensure accurate error classification.
+Hopefully this information helps you effectively handle errors within your system.

 ## Error logging